tholian-network/stealth/README.md

-# Stealth - The only GDPR compliant Web Browser
+# Stealth - Secure, Private and Automateable Web Browser/Scraper/Proxy

 Stealth is a different kind of Web Browser that aims to achieve increased privacy, increased automation, intelligent understanding of the web and efficient bandwidth usage, no matter the